jjackson/Coverage/README.md

 ## Project Structure

-The project is organized into the following directories:
+The project is organized into the following directories :

 ### Root Level Entry Points